happybara-io/WorkflowBuddy/README.md

 4. Update Slack connection info.
 5. Use the bot through your regular Slack desktop! 💃

-### Demo App
+### Beta App

-There is a demo version of Workflow Buddy that can be [installed to your workspace](https://workflow-buddy-demo.fly.dev/slack/install) rather than setting up Slack apps & servers just to sample it.
+There is a beta version of Workflow Buddy that can be [installed to your workspace](https://workflow-buddy.fly.dev/) rather than setting up Slack apps & servers just to sample it.

 Once installed, you can skip to [🎉 Use the app](#-use-the-app) to follow **guided quickstarts** to learn what is possible with Workflow Buddy.

-> ⚠️
-> This app is intended for initial testing only!
-Think of it like the free samples at Costco - gives you a taste, but not meant for a whole meal.
-Once you've tried out Workflow Buddy, you should look into the hosting options below since the demo app does not have guarantees around uptime, long-term data storage, etc.
->

 ### Clone This Repo